Matching CUDA arch and CUDA gencode for various NVIDIA architectures

 -gencode=arch=compute_89,code=compute_89

-Sample flags for generation on CUDA 12 (PTX ISA version 8.0) for best performance with NVIDIA H100 and H200 (Hopper) GPUs, and no backwards compatibility for previous generations:
+Sample flags for generation on CUDA 12 (PTX ISA version 8.0) for best performance with NVIDIA H100 and H200 (Hopper) GPUs, and no backwards OR FORWARDS compatibility for previous generations:

 -arch=sm_90 \